luyadev/luya/docs/guide/ngrest-activewindow.md

 }
 ```

-Some general information about ActiveWindows:
+Some general information about Active Windows:

 + The property `$module` is required and is used to determine the path for the views files.
 + The `index()` method is required and will always be the default method which is rendered by clicking on the button in the CRUD grid list.